rsergio07/GCP-SRE-Hands-ON-Training/README.md

 **Reliability as a Primary Concern**: Unlike traditional development courses that add operational considerations as an afterthought, this course integrates observability, reliability, and operational excellence from the first exercise.
 Students learn to think like Site Reliability Engineers, prioritizing user experience and system reliability throughout the development and deployment process.

 ### Production-Ready Practices Integration
-**Enterprise-Grade Standards**: Every component is designed for actual production deployment with proper security controls, cost optimization, governance frameworks, and operational procedures.
+**Enterprise-Grade Standards**: Every component is designed for actual production deployment with proper operational procedures.
 Students gain experience with the same tools, configurations, and practices used by leading technology companies to manage production systems at scale.

 ### Hands-On Learning Focus
 **Minimal Theory, Maximum Implementation**: While foundational concepts are explained thoroughly, the primary learning mechanism is hands-on implementation with immediate feedback.
 Students build, deploy, monitor, and optimize real systems rather than studying abstract concepts, ensuring practical skills that transfer directly to production environments.